Gaboom63/MSM-Combo-Finder/README.md

 # MSM-Combo-Finder
-UPDATE V4 (9/22/25):
+UPDATE V5 (11/10/25):
-Added The Slide Menu To The Right With Checklist, Menus, Etc! :)
+Added SECRET Monster Like!!!
+They appear in the breeding menu! :)
 -------------------
 A easy to use, but packed with information monster breeding tool.
 This is still in progress please give me feedback by adding an issue! <br> <br>
 **FOR ONLINE USE**<br><br> Use the link on the right side!<br><br>